viveks91/foodiebuddy/README.md

 # [FoodieBuddy](http://webdev2016-shankarvivek.rhcloud.com/project/client/index.html#/ "FoodieBuddy")

 A social platform to connect all the foodies across the globe.
-Get on it [here](http://webdev2016-shankarvivek.rhcloud.com/project/client/index.html#/ "FoodieBuddy") and meet your favorite foodies.
+Get on it [here](http://webdev2016-shankarvivek.rhcloud.com/project/client/index.html#/ "FoodieBuddy") and meet your favorite foodies!

-# Outline
+## Outline

 + Login
   - Create an account
   - User Facebook/Google
   - Log in with credentials
-+ Access news feed (activities of people you are following) on your home page
++ Access news feed (activities of people you follow) on your home page
 + Profile page
   - Account details
   - Quick view of followers